lindeacl/PropertyEscrow/README.md

 ## Application Routes

-The unified frontend provides these four core routes:
+The unified frontend provides exactly four core routes:

-- `/` - Landing page with platform overview and wallet connection
+- `/` - Dashboard with platform overview, wallet connection, and escrow management
-- `/dashboard` - User dashboard with escrow management and filtering
 - `/create` - Create new escrow transaction with multi-step form
 - `/escrow/:id` - View specific escrow details with role-based actions
 - `/settings` - User settings, profile management, and notifications

 All pages are fully responsive and accessible with ARIA labels and keyboard navigation support.